-1. Determine Employer Eligibility
+1. Employer Eligibility Criteria

-- Be a commercial business and not a home based business.
+- be a commercial business and not a home-based business.

-2. Position Eligibility
+2. Position Criteria

 - Positions must reference the 2016 National Occupation Classification (NOC) List.